bizhishui/bizhishui.github.io/_posts/2017-01-12-Create-Edit-Figure-TiKZ.md

 ---

 ### Create a Figure with TikZ
 > *TikZ* just defines a number of TEX commands that draw graphics.
-In a sense, when you use Tik Z
+In a sense, when you use TikZ
 > you “program” your graphics, just as you “program” your document when you use TEX.
 This also explains
-> the name: Tik Z is a recursive accronym in the tradition of “gnu is not unix” and means “Tik Z ist kein
+> the name: TikZ is a recursive accronym in the tradition of “gnu is not unix” and means “TikZ ist kein
-> Zeichenprogramm,” which translates to “Tik Z is not a drawing program,” cautioning the reader as to what
+> Zeichenprogramm,” which translates to “TikZ is not a drawing program,” cautioning the reader as to what
 > to expect.
-With Tik Z you get all the advantages of the “TEX-approach to typesetting” for your graphics:
+With TikZ you get all the advantages of the “TEX-approach to typesetting” for your graphics:
 > quick creation of simple graphics, precise positioning, the use of macros, often superior typography.

+TikZ's rerference [The Tik Z and PGF Packages](https://www.ctan.org/pkg/pgf?lang=en) provides us a full explanation for TikZ and its "basic layer" - *PGF* (protable graphics format).

 ### Edit a Figure with TIKZ